onbloc/gnoland-tutorials/tutorials/building-a-realm/deploy-and-call-realms.md

 # Deploy and Call Realms

-Using `gnodev` enables testing within a local development environment.
+Using `gno` enables testing within a local development environment.
 However, it does not facilitate the capability for external parties to participate in testing.

 Use the `addpkg` subcommand of `gnokey` to publicly deploy realms.